Skip to content

 Importers sourcing food industry residues and waste from Germany face specific tariff considerations, with approximately $252B in total bilateral trade.

-Food Industry Residues and Waste (HTS Chapter 23) carry an average MFN duty rate of 2.2% in addition to the Section 122 tariff.
+Food Industry Residues and Waste (HTS Chapter 23) carry an average MFN duty rate of 2.2%, which is absorbed into — not added on top of — the EU deal's 15% all-inclusive ceiling.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Germany.

 Key products in HTS Chapter 23 imported from Germany include Soybean meal, Dog and cat food, Oilcake, Beet pulp, Brewing dregs, and Fish meal.